 The study of world languages aims to promote language through authentic and purposeful communication and cultural experiences in various settings.
 It is our belief that students benefit academically, socially and spiritually from exposure to another culture and the languages associated with it.
 Our goal is to offer each student an avenue of learning that allows them to focus on mastery of language skills through listening, speaking, reading, writing and the study of culture so they may learn effectively to communicate in the target language.
 Through their learning, it is our prayer they develop into individuals who are interconnected to a global society and respectful of others’ ideas, ways of thinking, practices and values.

 Students begin the study of Spanish in pre-K and continue through 6th grade.
-Beginning in 7th grade, students are given the option to continuing their study of Spanish or they may pursue the study of Latin.
+Beginning in 7th grade, students are given the option to continue their study of Spanish, or they may pursue the study of Latin.